-Students take financial responsibility for the payment of all education-related charges and fees that become a part of their student account when those charges are due, regardless of their expected reliance on third-party resources such as financial aid, family gifts, employer reimbursement, private loans, outside scholarships, or sponsorships.
-Any balance due to the university as the result of adjustments made to estimated or confirmed financial aid, the refusal to apply for any or all of the student's financial aid, or the inability to complete the financial aid verification process becomes the student’s responsibility for payment.
+Students take financial responsibility for the payment of all education related charges and fees that become a part of their student account when those charges are due regardless of their expected reliance on third-party resources such as financial aid, family gifts, employer reimbursement, private loans, outside scholarship or sponsorship.
+Any balance due to the university as the result of adjustments made to estimated or confirmed financial aid, the refusal to apply for any or all of the student's financial aid, or the inability to complete the financial aid verification become the student’s responsibility for payment.
 Students agree to supply the Office of Financial Aid with any reasonable information or documents that they may request to complete the verification process in a timely manner.
 Students acknowledge that any outstanding balance due on their student account that is not paid when due is subject to service charges in the amounts or at the rates established and published by the university from time to time and that they will be prevented from registering for additional courses or obtaining official documents such as diplomas or transcripts until that outstanding balance has been paid in full.
 Failure to pay a past due debt may result in the debt being listed with the State Comptroller’s Offset Program, referred to a collection agency, and/or other authorized legal debt collection procedures.
 Under such circumstances, the student is responsible for all fees and costs incurred by the university in the collection of the past due debt, including collection fees and/or attorney’s fees.

 All university mandatory and non-mandatory charges are published regularly.
 The official university publication of current tuition, fees, and other charges for all students can be found at web.iit.edu/student-accounting on the Tuition and Fees page.
 All other published tuition and fee information should be considered an estimate and not the official published rates.
 Continually rising costs do not permit the university to guarantee that published charges will not change.
 Students and parents should anticipate periodic increases in the future.

-Each admitted student is required to make a non-refundable enrollment deposit, which is credited toward the student’s cost of attendance and holds a place for the initial semester of enrollment.
+Each admitted undergraduate student is required to make a non-refundable enrollment deposit, which is credited toward the student’s cost of attendance and holds a place for the initial semester of enrollment.
 This deposit will disburse on the first day of class and will appear on the billing statement for the semester.

 Undergraduates registered for 12-24 credit hours are considered full-time and will be charged full-time tuition and fees.
 Undergraduates registered for fewer than 12 credit hours are considered part-time and will be charged the per-credit-hour, part-time tuition and fee rate.